timabell/disk-hog-backup/README.md

-# disk-hog-backup
+# Disk Hog Backup

+Intelligent backups to external disk.

 The intention is to have a program that will make optimal use of an external hdd, keeping as much history as possible within the given space; requiring minimal user intervention.

 Doesn't even work yet.
 Almost guaranteed to eat all your data currently.
 Use at own risk.
-Make backups for running this anywhere.
+Make backups before running this anywhere.

-# inspiration
+# Inspiration

 * http://www.mikerubel.org/computers/rsync_snapshots/
 * http://rsnapshot.org/
 * rsync --link-dest hardlink to files in DIR when unchanged

-# idea
+# Idea

 * backup to hotpluggable encrypted compressed external hdd
 * use rsnapshot style readable normal folders with hardlinks to use less space